a139573/animal-classification/README.md

 animal-download-data
 ```
 Required arguments: None

 Optional arguments: None

-### 2️⃣ Reduce Dataset (Optional)
+### 2️⃣ Reduce Dataset
-Creates a smaller, preprocessed dataset for faster testing or development.
-There is already one included.
-If you run this command, the given reduced dataset will be overwritten with the one you create.
+Creates a smaller dataset for faster testing or development with the provided characteristics.

 ```bash
 animal-reduce-data
 ```